personalnexus/ShUtilities/README.md

 ## Text

-* __DictionaryParser__: given a dictionary this class allows getting values from it and applying a parser/converter to them, e.g. to get an integer from a string-string-dictionary.
+* __DictionaryParserExtensions__: provides extension methods for getting values from a dictionary and applying a parser/converter to them, e.g. to get an integer from a string-string-dictionary.
 * __Parsers__: a repository of parser methods to parse/convert from string to a target type